genral73/k8s-minikube/README.md

-# Installing minikube
+# Installing minikube and kubctl

 ## Step 1: Update system
-### Run the following commands to update all system packages to the latest release:
+##### Run the following commands to update all system packages to the latest release:
 ```shell
 sudo apt-get update
 sudo apt-get install apt-transport-https